 The Power of Self-Regulation: Biological Medicine and Regeneration

-Biological Medicine recognizes this capacity and views the human being as a synthesis of physical, biological, emotional, mental, and social elements.
-Each of these elements has fundamental needs; meeting these needs will activate the self-regulation system to achieve optimal health.
+Biological medicine views the human being as a synthesis of physical, biological, emotional, mental and social elements.
+Each of these elements has basic needs, the fulfillment of which forms the basis of our health.

-Our interactions with the world are complex and expose us to forces and situations that can either promote or hinder our health, depending on our beliefs and physical constitution.
-These external or internal influences can affect both our psychological or physical well-being (1).
+Our interactions with the world are multi-layered and bring us into contact with forces and situations that either promote or burden our well-being, depending on our beliefs, convictions and physical constitution.
+External influences can put a strain on either our psyche or our body (1).

-Humans are social beings, and our environment constantly impacts us.
-Family, educational, professional, social, and cultural pressures can lead to unhealthy beliefs and behaviours that seriously impair our self-regulation processes (2).
+People are social beings and our environment always has an influence on us.
+Family, educational, professional, social and cultural pressures in particular can lead to unhealthy beliefs and behaviors that seriously impair our self-regulation processes.

-During chronic illness, it is crucial to become aware of our beliefs and behaviours and restructure them if nec-essary to strengthen our self-regulation systems and promote healing.
-Mind-body medicine at Paracelsus helps to find and dissolve blockages and change our attitudes and perceptions (3).
+In times of chronic illness, it is particularly important to become aware of our beliefs and behavioral patterns and to restructure them if necessary in order to strengthen our self-regulation systems and promote healing processes (2).
+On the other hand, holistic therapies and measures can release blockages and change our attitudes and perceptions (3).

-Our bodies are naturally genius at maintaining a balanced, healthy state when left to their own processes and supported in their efforts, with numerous self-regulation systems working harmoniously to sustain health and well-being.
+In the complex interplay of our body, numerous self-regulating systems work together harmoniously to maintain health and well-being.
 However, these finely tuned mechanisms can be disrupted by various external environmental influences.

-Metabolism produces various waste products including acids like ammonium, sulfate, phosphate, and organic acids.
-These acids are deposited in connective tissue, muscles, and joints.
-The accumulation of acids can lead to inflammation, which in turn can cause pain (6).
-Additionally, acid-forming foods and an unhealthy lifestyle can lead to an acidic extracellular body environment, further disrupting self-regulation and affecting the balance in the body, as well as the functions of cells and organs.
-Therefore, it is important eat more plant-based alkalising diet to balance the acid-base ratio in the body to ensure optimal health (1).
+The metabolism produces various acids, including ammonium, sulphate, phosphate and organic acids.
+These acids are deposited in the connective tissue, muscles and joints.
+The accumulation of acids can lead to inflammation, which in turn can cause pain (5).
+In addition, acid-forming foods and an unhealthy lifestyle can lead to an acidic extracellular body environment, which further disrupts self-regulation and impairs the balance in the body and negatively affects the functions of the cells and organs.
+It is therefore important to balance the acid-base balance in the body to ensure optimal health (1).

-German doctor and researcher Prof. Dr. med.
-Gunther Enderlein observed that microorganisms exist in a cycle (which he called “Cyclode”) starting from virus-like particles and extending through bacterial forms to fungal stages.
-He named these developmental stages protits, chondrites, and other terms.
-He saw the smallest parti-cles, the so-called protits, as non-pathogenic symbionts that can grow into pathogenic forms under certain conditions.
-A central principle of Enderlein’s theory was that diseases arise from an imbalance between these microorganisms and the host.
-When the body’s environment the so-called inner milieu, particularly the pH, is out of balance, harmless microorganisms can develop into pathogenic forms and cause diseases (7).
+The German physician and researcher Prof. Dr. med.
+Gunther Enderlein has observed that microorganisms exist in a cycle (which he calls a “cyclode”) that begins with virus-like particles and extends through bacterial forms to fungal stages.
+He called these developmental stages protites, chondrites and other names.
+He saw the smallest particles, the so-called protites, as non-pathogenic symbionts that can grow into pathogenic forms under certain conditions.
+One of Enderlein’s central statements was that diseases are caused by a disturbance in the balance between these microorganisms and the host.
+If the environment in the body, especially the pH value, is out of balance, harmless microorganisms can grow into pathogenic forms and cause disease (6).

 • Cell membrane functions such as cell membrane potential, membrane proteins and channels